Richard Wagner (judge)

 Richard Wagner (/fr/; born April 2, 1957) is a Canadian jurist who has served as the 18th chief justice of Canada since 2017.
 He previously served as a puisne justice of the Quebec Court of Appeal (2011–2012) and of the Supreme Court of Canada (2012–2017).
-As the chief justice, Wagner was Administrator of the Government of Canada from January to July 2021, acting as the federal viceroy while the office of Governor General was vacant.

 Early life and education

 Wagner was born in Montreal, Quebec, to a French Canadian Catholic family as the son of Gisèle (née Normandeau) and Claude Wagner, a former member of Parliament and senator.
-He studied at the Collège Jean-de-Brébeuf in Montreal before receiving a bachelor of social science degree in political science from the University of Ottawa in 1978.
-He received his Licentiate in Law (LLL) – a Quebec Civil Law equivalent of the Bachelor of Laws degree (LLB) – from the same institution in 1979.
+He studied at the Collège Jean-de-Brébeuf in Montreal before receiving a Bachelor of Social Sciences degree in political science, cum laude, from the University of Ottawa in 1978.
+He received his Licentiate in Law, cum laude, from the same institution in 1979.

 Career

 Private practice and early judicial career

 In 1980, Wagner was called to the Quebec Bar, and began practice at the Montreal law firm Lavery, de Billy (formerly Lavery, O'Brien and Lavery, Johnston, Clark, Carrière, Mason & Associés).
 His practice centred on real estate, commercial litigation and professional liability insurance.

 He was appointed to the Superior Court of Quebec for the district of Montreal on September 24, 2004.
 On February 3, 2011, he was elevated to the Court of Appeal of Quebec.